iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Changes to @beta [CreateElementWithDynamicsTool]($editor-frontend) class:

 - [CreateElementWithDynamicsTool.doCreateElement]($editor-frontend) no longer takes an optional [ElementGeometryBuilderParams]($common) as it will be set on the supplied [GeometricElementProps]($common).

+## Lock Control

+Changes to @beta [LockControl]($backend) class to make releaseAllLocks @internal.
+Should only be called internally after pushing or abandoning all changes.

 ## Presentation